Turkish Bulgur Salad (Kısır)

 optional:

-• 2 tsp tatlı pul biber or very mild chilli flakes, see notes
+• 2 teaspoon tatlı pul biber or very mild chilli flakes, see notes

 • extra lemon juice and pomegranate molasses to taste